Living in Belarus

 Belarus, December 2017

-Minsk is a surrealistic place where time seems frozen and the Sovjet Union still fully in operation.
+Minsk is a surrealistic place where time the Sovjet Union still fully in operation.
 Lenin statues elswhere removed are still prominent as are streetnames like vulitsia Karl Marx.
+Memorials in heroic style of the great war 1941-1945 ((note: not 1940) are everywhere and covered with flowers.
 Sovjet style department stores like Gum and Tsum on the wide Stalinistic avenues serve customers in much the same style as before 1991.

 Alexander (Sasha) has studied cultural studies in Vilnius, Lithuania and has been traveling (and working) in Europe.
 He is in his forties and has had many occupations.
 He is also a dancer with some reputation.